djalbat/xgl/README.md

 ## Cameras

 Two cameras come as standard, the design camera and the gaming camera.
-The design camera stays pointing at the same place, with mouse movements or gestures moving it inward and outward or around that place.
-If you hold the shift key down, you can change the offset, namely the place at which it points.
+The design camera points at the same place, with mouse movements moving it toward, away from or around that place when the mouse button is held down.
+If you hold the shift key down, too, you can alter the place at which it points.
 You can set the initial distance and offset by way of attributes:

 ```js
 <Scene canvas={canvas}>